MakeItHackin/Ardenio/README.md

 # Ardenio
-Custom Arduino Boards based off the Adafruit Metro 328
+Custom Arduino Boards based off the Adafruit Metro 328 I make these for very special people.
+If you got one... you're special!

-PCB Designed by Limor Fried and KTOWN https://github.com/adafruit/Adafruit-METRO-328-PCB
+Original PCB was Designed by Limor Fried and KTOWN https://github.com/adafruit/Adafruit-METRO-328-PCB

 For Information about the Metro 328, visit: